-- 1. Provide one (1) active and one (1) spare NPS 1 pipe for air delivery with valving and instrumentation described in this Section.
-Terminate the spare leg with a plug. - 2.
+- 1. Provide two (2) active and one spare NPS 1-inch pipe for air delivery with valving and instrumentation described in this Section.
+Terminate the header with a capped tee to allow potential addition of further distribution piping. - 2.
 Configure for up-flow.
 The air distribution leg(s) shall be supplied from the bottom and the distribution lines shall originate from the top of the header to reduce dirt and other contaminates collected on the bottom of the header piping from going to the distribution line.

-- 3. Provide an air bleed/low point drain for the bottom of the distribution pipe. - 4.
-Provide union fittings near the top and bottom of each distribution leg, to accommodate future maintenance to valving and instrumentation. - B. Provide the following valves on each of the two (2) legs of distribution piping: - 1.
-One (1) manual block and bleed valve assembly to isolate and bleed pressure from the distribution piping. - 2.
+- Provide an air bleed/low point drain for the bottom of the distribution pipe.
+3. - 4.
+Provide union fittings near the top and bottom of each distribution leg, to accommodate future maintenance to valving and instrumentation. - B. Provide the following valves on each of the two (2) legs of distribution piping: - One (1) manual block and bleed valve assembly to isolate and bleed pressure 1. from the distribution piping. - 2.
 One (1) pressure regulator with integral pressure indicators ranged for 10 psig (min.) to 100 psig (max.), for expected flows between 0 scfm and 10 scfm. - 3.
 One (1) timer-controlled solenoid valve for cycling air flow. - 4.
 Two (2) pressure indicators. - 5.
 One (1) variable area flow meter/rotameter sized for low pressure drop and 6 scfm flow, 10:1 turndown. - 6.
 One (1) needle valve for manual flow control.
 Integration with rotameters preferred. - 7.
 One (1) check valve to prevent backflow from distribution piping. - C. Provide pressure relief in accordance with ASME B31.3 upstream of any components that have lower pressure ratings than compressed air supply pressure under failure scenarios.